RealDL/A-Level-Computer-Science-Project-OCR/README.md

 Feel free to take from my project as this project would not be possible without further developing a client-server connection from tech with tim and as well as using code from clear code to create my game.

+# Modules to be installed
+- pip install -r requirements.txt

 # What it contains
  - Each Sprint folder will contain the program code, pseudo code and the program itself in a zip folder.